Updated April 2026

 4

-Use approved repairers only
+Use authorised repairers only

 Do not arrange repairs independently.
-Prestige policies typically require the insurer to appoint a specialist assessor and approve the repairer before work begins.
+Prestige policies typically require the insurer to appoint a specialist assessor and approve the repairer before any work begins.

 5